 ANLP: Should I Take This Course?

-Do I need to take ANLP in order to take NLU+?
+Do I need to take ANLP in order to take ATNLP?

 Relationship to other Informatics courses

-This course also covers some basic concepts and methods in machine learning as they relate to NLP.
-Most of these concepts are not state of the art methods in and of themselves.
-However, most of them illustrate first principles that will help you understand state of the art methods that you will encounter in NLU+, and as such, represent critical foundations for the state of the art.
-Students who want a more thorough background in machine learning should register for one of the machine learning courses.
+This course also covers important concepts and methods in machine learning as they relate to NLP.
+These include both more traditional and recent approaches.
+While this course does not focus on cutting-edge methods, it does provide principles and critical foundations that will help you understand cutting-edge methods that you will encounter in ATNLP.
+Students who want a more thorough background in machine learning should register for one or more of the machine learning courses.

 There is an alternative text processing course that can be taken without prerequisites: Text Technologies for Data Science.
 TTDS is a Level 11 course that runs from semester 1 through semester 2.
 It covers different aspects of text processing, mainly those that do not require dealing with the structure of sentences and word order.
 It focuses more on information retrieval and other web-based technologies, and includes less linguistic content.
 You may register for both TTDS and ANLP.